 A mix of a Golden Retriever and a Poodle, the Goldendoodle is a cheerful and active dog that is great for families with young children.
 Their coats do require regular clipping; however, they have the coat of a poodle rather than a Retriever, so they rarely shed.
 A Goldendoodle is also a fantastic option if somebody in need of a service dog.
 Especially if they experience allergies and need a dog that sheds less than a Retriever.

-Scottish Deerhounds are gentle giants, and thanks to their long, wiry coats, rarely shed.
+Scottish Deerhounds are gentle giants, and thanks to their long, wiry coats, they rarely shed.
 While they do need to be brushed weekly to ensure that they don't have any matting of their coats, this is something that can be done at home.
 Quiet, docile, and faithful; these dogs make excellent companions and love long walks.

 Another Hungarian dog, like its native sibling the Puli, Komondor's have fabulous, curly coats that hardly shed at all.
 Known also as Hungarian Sheepdogs, these dogs were bred to guard over livestock.
 Today, these protective, intelligent dogs make excellent companions and guard dogs.
 The thick coat of a Komondor makes elegant dreadlocks, and these need to be untangled to stop them from getting too matted.